Will Ferrell: Career

-The Groundlings
+1994–2001: Saturday Night Live

 Before joining The Groundlings, Ferrell's attempts at standup comedy had little success.
 He started in the advanced classes and grew to love improvisation.
 He realized he also liked to impersonate people, and one of his favorites was Harry Caray, the Hall of Fame baseball announcer.
 Soon he began to create original characters, and by 1994 he had joined The Groundlings.
 With fellow Groundlings member Chris Kattan, he created the Butabi Brothers, who go out to dance clubs to try to pick up women but are constantly rejected.
 While taking classes, Ferrell got a job at an auction house via his friend Viveca Paulin.
 The job was ideal as it was flexible enough for him to audition and go to rehearsals while also being employed.
-By 1995 he was receiving small roles, including appearances in TV series Grace Under Fire and Living Single, low-budget films such as A Bucket of Blood, as well as commercials.
+By 1995, he was receiving small roles, including appearances in TV series Grace Under Fire and Living Single, low-budget films such as A Bucket of Blood, as well as commercials.
 One winter, he served as a mall Santa Claus.